qrlk/iLaunch-ahk/README.md

 Ctrl-alt-ArrowDown to decrease volume

 Ctrl-alt-1 to give a track 20 rating (1 star)
-Ctrl-alt-2 to give a track 40 rating (2 star)
+Ctrl-alt-2 to give a track 40 rating (2 stars)
-Ctrl-alt-3 to give a track 60 rating (3 star)
+Ctrl-alt-3 to give a track 60 rating (3 stars)
-Ctrl-alt-4 to give a track 80 rating (4 star)
+Ctrl-alt-4 to give a track 80 rating (4 stars)
-Ctrl-alt-5 to give a track 100 rating (5 star)
+Ctrl-alt-5 to give a track 100 rating (5 stars)

 Ctrl-alt-a to add current track to the library
 ## info